2600hz/monster-ui/docs/branchWorkflow.md

 ```

 ### Commit your changes
-Apply changes relate to the feature you are working on.
+Apply changes related to the feature you are working on.

 ```shell
 ~/monster-ui (<TICKET-#>)$ git add -p